 When to See the Balloons

-All balloon flights, glows and tethers are early and late in the day.
-The best time to arrive at the field is at, or before, 6:00am for morning flights and 6:00pm for evening events.
+Events are early and late in the day.
+The best time to arrive at the field is before 6:00am for morning and 5:00pm for evening.

 Get Close to the Balloons

-The Alabama Jubilee is one of the few balloon events remaining that allows the public to walk on the field during balloon launches and operations.
-The public is encouraged to ask pilots questions and to get close to the balloons.
-Some spectators even get pulled into crewing spontaneously!
+The Alabama Jubilee is one of the few balloon events that allows the public to walk on the field.

 Would you like to get involved and crew for a balloon?
-See our crewing informaiton on the 'For Pilots & Crew' page.
+See our crewing information on the 'For Pilots & Crew' page.